OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 The following example uses the `getSpecialCells` method.
 About this code, note:

 - It limits the part of the sheet that needs to be searched by first calling `Worksheet.getUsedRange` and calling `getSpecialCells` for only that range.
 - It passes as a parameter to `getSpecialCells` the string version of a value from the `Excel.SpecialCellType` enum.
-Some of the other values that could be passed instead are "Blanks" for empty cells, "Constants" for cells with literal values instead of formulas, and "SameConditionalFormat" for cells that have the same conditional formatting as the first cell in the `usedRange`.
+Some of the other values that could be passed instead are `blanks` for empty cells, `constants` for cells with literal values instead of formulas, and `sameConditionalFormat` for cells that have the same conditional formatting as the first cell in the `usedRange`.
 The first cell is the upper leftmost cell.
 For a complete list of the values in the enum, see [beta office.d.ts](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts).
 - The `getSpecialCells` method returns a `RangeAreas` object, so all of the cells with formulas will be colored pink even if they are not all contiguous.

 ```js